-MATH 221BMultivariate CalculusSpring 2004Exam #5Instructions: You can work on the problems in any order.
+Instructions: You can work on the problems in any order.
 Please use just one side of each page and clearly number the problems.
 You do not need to write answers on the question sheet.
-This evam is a tool to holp me (and you) assess how well you are learning the course material

 This exam is a tool to help me (and you) assess how well you are learning the course material.
 As such, you should report enough written detail for me to understand how you are thinking about each problem.